kabirajk/KofiPlayer/README.md

 #### Its trash why are you building it?

-I'm new to development so far practicing and learning i'm doing like this
+I'm new to development so far.
+Learning and Applying is best suited to me for learn thing that is why i'm doing like this

 #### I Hosted the same api in vercel or others But im getting less response ?